 The first complete version of your presentation slides (Powerpoint, Keynote, Prezi, ....).
 Hand in slides which you would confidently use for a presentation on the next day.

 Presentation (50% of Grade)

-The presentation in front of the other students and your supervisor.
+You present in front of your fellow students and your supervisor.
 We expect a well-prepared presentation.
-Test your talk at least once in the room where you are going to present to familiarise yourself with the equipment and test your slides on the beamer in the room.
-The presentation time will be 20 minutes followed by a 10 minutes discussion where you will get feedback and questions from your supervisor and your peers.
-We encourage a constructive feedback interaction where you can learn from each other and have a fun conversation on how to improve your presentation style.
+Test your talk at least once in the room where you are going to present to familiarise yourself with the equipment, and test your slides on the projector in the room.
+Presentation time will be 20 minutes, followed by a 10-minute discussion where you will receive feedback and questions from your supervisor and your peers.
+We encourage a constructive feedback interaction where you can learn from each other and have a friendly conversation on how to improve your presentation style.

 Final Report (50% of Grade)

-Your seminar paper should contain 10 content pages in the ACM Extended Abstract Template).
-We expect you to submit a version which has no spelling mistakes, a closed argumentation, a complete bibliography, including all figures.
+Your final report should contain 10 content pages in the ACM Extended Abstract Template.
+We expect you to submit a final version without spelling mistakes, with a clear flow of argumentation, a complete bibliography, and including all figures.

 For the milestones "Literature Review and Report Outline" and "Test Presentation" you can get feedback from your supervisor.
 For this, make an appointment in the week after the submission deadline.

 |Topic||Supervisor||Group||Literature Review and Report Outline||Slides||Test Presentation||Presentation||Final Report||Meeting: Feedback (make appointments)|